philrz/super/docs/formats/bsup.md

 ---
-weight: 2
+weight: 3
-title: Super Binary
+title: Super Binary (BSUP)
-heading: Super Binary Specification
+heading: Super Binary (BSUP) Format Specification
 ---

 ## 1. Introduction

-Super Binary is an efficient, sequence-oriented serialization format for any data conforming to the [super data model](data-model.md).
+Super Binary (BSUP) is an efficient, sequence-oriented serialization format for any data conforming to the [super data model](data-model.md).

-Super Binary is "row oriented" and analogous to [Apache Avro](https://avro.apache.org) but does not require schema definitions as it instead utilizes the fine-grained type system of the super data model.
+BSUP is "row oriented" and
+analogous to [Apache Avro](https://avro.apache.org) but does not require schema definitions as it instead utilizes the fine-grained type system of the super data model.